yktoo/yktoo.com/content/blog/0266/index.en.md

 ## Marathons {#marathons}

-A long time ago ~~in a galaxy far, far away~~ in April 2010 I've run a five-kilometre track at the [Enschede Marathon](http://www.enschedemarathon.nl/), held in the city of [Enschede][wiki:en:Enschede] next to German border.
+A long time ago ~~in a galaxy far, far away~~ in April 2010 I've run a five-kilometre track at the [Enschede Marathon](http://www.enschedemarathon.nl/), held in the city of {{< wiki "Enschede" "en" "Enschede" >}} next to German border.
 As I was mostly running on a treadmill back then, it was quite challenging for me.

 Later I began to run outdoors, which is easier (not so boring) and harder (you have to control your pace and breathing) at the same time.
 And if the weather is not favourable, that's another complication.
 Then one day I've decided I felt confident enough as to start participating in running events, which happen here in the Netherlands almost on a weekly basis.